-Having the advantages of low-power consumption, high-performance, I/O flexibility as well as low-cost, these devices have the versatility to suit a wide range of application possibilities such as deluxe feature phone, cordless phones, fax and answering machines, etc.
+Having the advantages of low-power consumption, high-performance, I/O flexibility as well as low-cost, these devices have the versatility to suit a wide range of application possibilities such as FSK & DTMF mode Caller ID phone, Home Security products, deluxe feature phones, cordless phones, fax and answering machines, etc.

-The device is best suited for phone products that comply with versatile dialer specification requirements for different areas or countries.
+The device will be ideally suited for phone products that comply with versatile dialer specification requirements for different areas or countries.
 The device is fully supported by the Holtek range of fully functional development and programming tools, providing a means for fast and efficient product development cycles.